 Libraries & Archives

 Rodef Shalom is the oldest Congregation in Western Pennsylvania with origins in the late 1840s.
-They maintain an Archive which is open to the public by appointment.
-Holdings include many original documents related to the synagogue and the community as well as a bound copy of the Jewish Criterion from 1902 to 1962.
+They maintain an Archive open to the public by appointment.
+Holdings include many original documents related to the synagogue.
 Send email to the archivist or phone 412-621-6566 x131

-The University of Pittsburgh Library holds a wide variety of general and Pittsburgh related Jewish historical material.
+The University of Pittsburgh Library also holds many Western Pennsylvania related Jewish historical material.

-Carnegie Library's Pennsylvania Department at the main branch in Oakland holds microfilm copies of major Pittsburgh newspapers and many important records:
+Carnegie Library's Pennsylvania Department at the main branch in Oakland holds various historical books and manuscripts.

-Several large, active Pittsburgh Jewish synagogues maintain their own cemetery records which have not been released to the public.
-For more information ontact these directly: BethShalom, Temple Sinai, Tree of Life (Memorial Park cemetery).
+Several large Pittsburgh Jewish synagogues maintain their own cemetery records which may have not been released to the public.
+For more information contact these directly: Temple Sinai, Rodef Shalom (West View Cemetery)